cap-js/docs/cds/types.md

 > <sup>(4)</sup> Up to 7 digits of fractional seconds; if a data is given with higher precision truncation may occur

 > <sup>(5)</sup> Argument `length` is optional → use options `cds.cdsc.defaultStringLength` and `cds.cdsc.defaultBinaryLength` to control the project-specific default length used for OData and SQL backends.
 If no option is specified, a hard-coded default length of 5000 for SAP HANA and 255 for all other SQL backends applies.
-Note that this hard-coded default lengths are only applied on database level.
+Note that these hard-coded default lengths are only applied on database level.
 Specify fixed lengths to get length checks on service level and/or inbound data.

 > <sup>(6)</sup> Mapping to ANSI SQL types are given for comparison.
 Note though, that you need to have the specification of your target database in mind when considering, for example, length restrictions.